allenai/tableilp/README.md

 # ILP Based Table Inference Solver

+#### This code is just for *demonstration* of the ideas presented in [this](http://arxiv.org/abs/1604.06076) paper.
+Since some of the dependencies of this code are not publicly available, it is not possile to run it as it is.
+We hope to release an stand-alone version of this system in near future.

 ## Overview

 This solver implements an Integer Linear Programming (ILP; https://en.wikipedia.org/wiki/Integer_programming) based method to answer Aristo questions.
 The input knowledge it uses is in the form of Tables.
 For solving the ILP model, it uses the SCIP solver (http://scip.zib.de).